Questions & answers about treatment in the ERCM

 Does my health insurance pay for a ZAP-X treatment?

-Contractual agreements have already been made with AOK Bayern, BEK and most private insurance companies.
-We are in contractual negotiations with other health insurance companies.
-Please talk to us about your particular situation and we will support you as best we can in clarifying whether the costs will be covered.
+Contracts have already been signed with AOK Bayern, BEK and most private insurers.
+We are currently negotiating with other health insurance companies.
+Please talk to us about your specific situation and we will do our best to help you clarify whether the costs will be covered.